NASA-SW-VnV/fret/fret-electron/docs/_media/UsingTheSimulator/ltlsim.md

 Note that
 * the SIMULATE button is only active after the `SEMANTICS` button has generated the temporal logic formulas for the requirement, and
-* the LTLSIM simulator and its underlying tool nuXmv is [installed properly](./installingFRET/installationInstructions.md).
+* the LTLSIM simulator and its underlying tool NuSMV is [installed properly](./installingFRET/installationInstructions.md).

-### Starting LTLSIM from the Realizability Portal
+### Starting LTLSIM from the Realizability Checking Portal
-LTLSIM can be started from the [Realizability Portal](./Realizability.md) after an analysis has been carried out and onr or more conflicts have been found.
+LTLSIM can be used after a realizability checking analysis has been carried out and one or more conflicts have been found.
+Please read ["Realizability checking"](../exports/realizabilityManual.md) for details.

-TODO

 ## The LTLSIM Window